uripont/cheeper/docs/views.md

 ## View Templates

 All views are served through the `/views/*` endpoint by ViewsController, with components designed for reuse and composition.

+### Timeline View Component
+The timeline-view.jsp is a universal component for displaying posts that gets reused across different contexts:
+- Within feed-view.jsp for showing For You/Following feeds
+- Within profile-view.jsp for showing a user's posts
+- Within post-view.jsp for showing comments
+- Each context passes appropriate parameters to configure the timeline's behavior

 ### Feed View
 - **Template**: `feed-view.jsp`